CapraLab/cosmis/README.md

 ### scripts
 The `scripts` folder contains all scripts written in Python that were called to obtain processed datasets in the `data` folder.

+### structures
+The `structures` folder contains all protein structure in the PDB format based on which COSMIS scores were computed.

+### supplementary_tables
+The `supplementray_tables` folder contains all supplementary tables referred to in the COSMIS paper.

 ## More descriptions and tutorials are under construction